 We have benefited from a Convention signed with the Jeu de Paume (On the directive of Dominique BREDIN Sports Minister of the time) and grants from the Ministry of Sports for 21 years.

-In 2009 the French Tennis Federation awarded us a grant of 20.000 euros to help us develop the Padel in Ile-de-France, the first step towards a definitive rapprochement (a draft FFT / FFP Partnership Agreement was drafted with Mr BAUD at the request of Christian BIMES).
+In 2009 the French Tennis Federation granted us a grant of 20.000 euros to help us develop the Padel in Ile-de-France, first step towards a definitive merger (a draft FFT / FFP Partnership Agreement having been drawn up with Mr BAUD at the request of Christian BIMES).

-The draft of a national plan to renovate dozens of tennis courts not used in Padel courts was even mentioned to diversify the offer of these clubs.
+The draft of a national plan to renovate dozens of tennis courts that are rarely used as tennis courts Padel had even been mentioned to diversify the offer of these clubs.

-We organized a world championship in 2000 with 14 nations, Place du Capitole in Toulouse, a European championship at AIX in PROVENCE in 2009 and participated in all the European and World Championships organized by the FIP (of which we were member)
+We organized a world championship in 2000 with 14 nations, Place du Capitole in Toulouse, a European championship in AIX en PROVENCE in 2009 and participated in all the European and World Championships organized by the FIP (of which we were member)

-Do you really think we could have done all this if we did not have adequate recognition?
+Do you really think we could have done all of this if we didn't have the proper recognition?

-So yes when I read here or there or when I hear some scandalously criticize the FFP, we would have taken advantage of the situation to enrich ourselves, and I do not, I find it laughable!
+So yes when I read here or there or even when I hear some scandalously criticizing the FFP, that we would have taken advantage of the situation to enrich ourselves, and so on, I find that laughable!

-Padel Magazine - Why take control of the FFP?
+Padel Magazine - Why did you take charge of the FFP?

-The FFP was in receivership with a plan of continuation to clear 50382 euros of debts in 10 years, debts that we inherited from the past and reduced by half today.
-The leaders then came to me for help.
-I posed as the only condition on my arrival that I could direct Padel to the FFT because I thought it was the best guarantee of development of the sport that is so dear to me.
+The FFP was in receivership with a continuation plan to settle 50382 euros of debt in 10 years, debts that we have inherited from the past and reduced by half today.
+Those responsible at the time came to me to help them.
+I set as the only condition on my arrival that I can lead the Padel towards the FFT because I thought it was the best guarantee of development of this sport which is so dear to me.

-With my status as a former Davis Cup Tennis player and my privileged relationship with Christian Bimes, then President of the FFT, I thought I could get there in a relatively short time.
-The FFP committee at the time accepted my proposal and I became the co-chair of the FFP.
-This was the only reason for my arrival in Padel.
+With my status as a former Davis Cup tennis player and my special relationship with Christian Bimes, then President of the FFT, I thought I could get there in a fairly short time.
+The FFP committee at the time accepted my proposal and I therefore became the co-president of the FFP.
+It was the only reason for my arrival in the Padel.

-But then why did it take so long for the FFT to integrate Padel ?
+But then why did it take so long for the FFT to integrate the Padel ?

-Christian Bimes did not wish to represent himself in 2009 while he was for the immediate integration of Padel.
-When Jean Gachassin became the new president of the FFT, Padel was no longer an urgent priority for the FFT.
-He has also made it clear in a letter he sent us 5 years ago.
+Christian Bîmes did not wish to run again in 2009 when he was for the immediate integration of the Padel.
+When Jean Gachassin became the new president of the FFT, the Padel was no longer an urgent priority for the FFT.
+He clearly expressed this in a letter he sent to us 5 years ago.

 We were then asked by the Ministry to be an independent Federation.
 But it was not possible.
-Too complicated, too much debt, and then you had to have a certain number of licensees, to be a sufficiently mature sport ....
-Which is still not the case.
+Too complicated, too much debt, and then you had to have a certain number of licensees, be a sufficiently mature sport… Which is still not the case.

-And then in 2013 we found ourselves without subsidy, I paid my pocket several thousand Euros and other members of the Committee by the way, in order to delay the deadline of the liquidation as much as possible.
-So we asked to be bankrupt very logically because we could not pay our debts anymore.
+And then in 2013 we found ourselves without a subsidy.
+I paid out of my pocket several thousand Euros as well as other members of the Committee, in order to delay the expiry of the liquidation as much as possible.
+We therefore asked to be put into bankruptcy very logically because we could no longer pay our debts.

-All of these reasons have meant that it has taken longer than expected to bring about this rapprochement.
+All these reasons meant that it took longer than expected for this merger to be completed.
 But it's done.
-I am delighted and I hope Padel will really explode.
-There is also a very clear development of Padel since one or two years.
+I am delighted and I hope that the Padel will really explode.
+We can also observe a very clear development of Padel for a year or two.

-You explained to me that I was disappointed by Cédric Carité and even had sadness.
+You explained to me that you were disappointed by Cédric Carité and even have sadness.
 Why ?

-Cédric Carité is a good player, he played with my son in France, and I received it at home.
-We trusted him, and helped him on every level to get into Padel.
-The FFP had made it his only employee and had named him DTN.
-In return, it cost the FFP (25000 euros in legal fees (2013, 2014)) a lot of money for several proceedings initiated by him.
-He became "persona non grata" in many French clubs because of shocking behavior, on or off the pitch and that ended with an illegal action against the FFP, action for which he was sentenced.
+Cédric Carité is a good player, he played with my son in the France team, and I received him at home.
+We trusted him, and helped him in every way to get started in the Padel.
+The FFP had made him its only employee and appointed him DTN.
+In return, it cost the FFP dearly (25000 euros in legal fees (2013, 2014)) for several procedures initiated by it.
+He became "persona non grata" in many French clubs because of a shocking behavior, on or off the field and that ended with an illegal action vis-à-vis the FFP, action for which he was sentenced.
 (FFT Court Judgments - Carity)

-Let's change the subject, if you allow me, to talk about your story around the Padel ...
-It starts soon after your Tennis career?
+Let's change the subject, if you will allow me, to talk about your story around the Padel… Does it start shortly after your tennis career?

-I actually knew Enrique Corquera the founder of the Padel in the 70 years and we had set up a dozen private lands from Padel to Acapulco.
-At the time we met every year around the Christmas period to compete in what was pompously called our “world championships”.
-It was quite picturesque because there were no clubs and the matches were played on different courts in different private homes!
+I actually knew Enrique Corcuera the founder of the Padel in the 70s and we had set up a dozen private plots of Padel in Acapulco.
+At the time, we met every year around Christmas time to compete in what was pompously called our “world championships”.
+It was quite quaint as there were no clubs and matches were played on different courts in different private homes!
 In addition, each house had different rules depending on the specificity of the court.
-The dimensions were never the same, the height of the net, the walls, (see the absence of some walls!)
-Were not identical and each host had his opinion on how the game was to be played.
-Prohibition of stolen service, or smashing the ball off the pitch were some examples!
-Needless to say, there was already a lot of debate, but always in a good mood.
+The dimensions were never the same, the height of the net, the walls, (see the absence of certain walls!) were not identical and each householder had his opinion on how the game should be played.
+Prohibition of service volley, or spike the ball out of court were some examples!
+Needless to say that there were already a lot of debates, but always in a good mood.

 Fortunately with the success the game has been standardized little by little to finally arrive at the rules and dimensions that we know today.

-For two years, Padel has finally taken off.
-People who try are passionate about Padel, both young and old.
-I had knee surgery and yet Padel allows me to have a lot of fun.
-I play there almost every day with my wife and all the neighbors who have all been there.
-My land is in my garden, it's telling you.
+For two years, the Padel finally took off tremendously.
+People who try are passionate about Padel, young and old alike.
+I had knee surgery and yet the Padel allows me to have a lot of fun.
+I play it almost every day with my wife and all the neighbors who have all been there.
+My land is in my garden, that's to say to you.

-Padel has a wonderful future.
-Thanks to the support of the FFT, Padel will finally benefit from the logistical and structural support it deserves and which will enable it to become sustainable.
-The padel is the perfect sport to complement the offer in the tennis clubs.
-See what is happening in Spain where tennis clubs have been given new impetus with the establishment of Padel courts to diversify the offer to customers.
+Le Padel has a great future.
+Thanks to the support by the FFT, the Padel will finally benefit from the logistical and structural support it deserves and which will enable it to become sustainable.
+The Padel is the perfect sport to complement the offer in tennis clubs.
+See what is happening in Spain where tennis clubs have experienced a new impetus with the establishment of tennis courts.
+Padel to diversify the offer to customers.
 To the point of becoming a national sport.